apecloud/kubeblocks-addons/examples/postgresql/README.md

 ### [Vertical scaling](verticalscale.yaml)

-Vertical scaling involves increasing or decreasing resources to an existing database clsuter.
+Vertical scaling involves increasing or decreasing resources to an existing database cluster.
 Resources that can be scaled include:, CPU cores/processing power and Memory (RAM).

 To vertical scaling up or down specified component, you can apply the following yaml file: